brandnewbox/bnb-dip-defaults/README.md

 Now, when you are in any sub-directory, dip will search up and find this shared `dip.yml` file.

+When you are wanting to add additional commands to a specific repository, create a `dip.override.yml` inside the repository and dip will merge that in with these global defaults.

 ## Update

 You can get the latest and greatest BNB Dip Defaults by pulling the latest from GitHub.